All Episodes

 Well, we're talking about foreign countries.

-The question What about the Jews?
+The question, what about the Jews?

 What about the Jews?

-Like anti-Semite now.
+Oh, I'm an anti-Semite now.

-Senator, you're asking the question, Tucker.
+Senator, you're asking the US meeting.

-You're asking why are the Jews controlling our foreign policy.
+You're asking, why are the Jews controlling our foreign policy?

 That's what you just asked.

-Hardly saying that.
+I'm hardly saying that.

 That is exactly what you just said.